BlancheC/fantasyfootball-scrape/README.md

 # fantasyfootball-scrape
-Web scrapes table from Fantasy Football site.
+Part A scrapes the table from Fantasy Football site.
+Part B uses the Seaborn package to analyze the data.